tc39/notes/meetings/2016-05/may-24.md

 BT: Strict calling sloppy gets a normal sloppy arguments object.

-MS: what is arguments.caller going to be?
+MLS: what is arguments.caller going to be?

 BT: arguments.caller in sloppy mode when called with Tail Calls in sloppy mode, null.
 The mental model is that: Tail Call to a function is equivalent to Strict function calling a sloppy function, regardless of mode of the calling function.